-- E25.14 An employee should discuss with the head of service as soon as practicable their intention to be absent on long service leave. - An employee or their legal representative must make an application to the head of service to access their long service leave entitlement. - E25.16 Having considered the requirements of this section the head of service may approve an employee's application to access long service leave, or payment in lieu of long service leave, to the extent of that employee's pro-rata long service leave credits after an aggregated seven years of completed eligible employment. - Note: After seven years eligible employment the employee will have accrued 2.1 months of long service leave credit (i.e. $3 \times 7/10$). - E25.17 The minimum period of long service leave an employee may request is one day.
+- E25.14 An employee should discuss with the Chief Executive as soon as practicable their intention to be absent on long service leave. - An employee or their legal representative must make an application to the Chief Executive to access their long service leave entitlement. - E25.16 Having considered the requirements of this section the Chief Executive may approve an employee's application to access long service leave, or payment in lieu of long service leave, to the extent of that employee's pro-rata long service leave credits after an aggregated seven years of completed eligible employment.

+Note: After seven years eligible employment the employee will have accrued 2.1 months of long service leave credit (i.e. $3 \times 7/10$).

+E25.17 The minimum period of long service leave an employee may request is one day.

-E25.18 If the head of service does not approve an application by an employee for long service leave because of operational requirements the head of service must consult with the employee to determine a mutually convenient alternative time (or times) for the employee to take the leave.
+E25.18 If the Chief Executive does not approve an application by an employee for long service leave because of operational requirements the Chief Executive must consult with the employee to determine a mutually convenient alternative time (or times) for the employee to take the leave.